maxrt101/ff/README.md

 # ff programming language

 ## About
-ff is a general purpose programming language with dynamic and gradual typing.
+ff is a general purpose scripting language with dynamic and gradual typing.
-It was developed to be easily used within C++ applications (which also means binding for other languages should be fairly easy to implement).
+It was developed to be easily used within C++ applications (which also means bindings for other languages should be fairly easy to implement).

 ## Building
 ### Prerequisites: